We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A good concrete driveway sealer will stave off stains and discoloration from chemicals and rust and will also minimize the damage that can occur due to freeze-thaw cycles.
 Concrete is porous, so water can settle in the pores.
 Then, when ice or snow melts and refreezes, it expands and stresses the surface.

 In response, flaking can happen and cracks can eventually appear.
-Expect to pay from $0.15 to $0.70 per square foot for concrete sealer; cost is determined by coverage per square foot and the concrete’s porosity.
+Expect to pay from $0.15 to $0.70 per square foot for concrete sealer; a driveway sealer’s cost is determined by coverage per square foot and the concrete’s porosity.
 Here are some points to consider when selecting a product for a concrete surface.

-Types of Asphalt Driveway Sealer
+Types of Driveway Sealers

-There are several types of concrete sealers from which to choose, including coal tar, asphalt-based, plain surface, and fill and seal.
+There are several types of sealers from which to choose, including coal tar, asphalt-based, plain surface, and fill and seal.

 Coal Tar Sealers

 These standard sealers have been used on asphalt driveways and streets for decades.
 True to their name, they’re made from coal tar, a sticky black substance derived from bituminous coal.
-Coal tar goes on as a syrupy, black liquid and then forms a tough surface on asphalt known as a “sealcoat.”
+Coal tar goes on as a syrupy, black liquid and then forms a tough surface on asphalt known as a “seal coat.”
 Application is not a DIY project, as it requires industrial equipment that heats the tar to liquefy it.

 Coal tar sealers are not considered environmentally friendly, and some states and communities have banned their use.
-A driveway resurfaced with coal tar sealer may emit a tar-like odor for months.
+A driveway resurfaced with coal tar sealer may emit a tarlike odor for months.
 Though a coal tar sealer will become very hard and protective, it isn’t flexible once it cures; this means rather than expanding and contracting with changing temperatures, it will likely crack.

 Asphalt-Based Sealers